banroney/hvault-aws/README.md

 		{
 			"id": "5c1f691e-fade-46ab-8880-279f5c1bc047",
 			"key": "vault_url",
-			"value": "insert yout vault url in the format host:port.
+			"value": "insert your vault url in the format host:port.
 Do not include http or https", "type": "string"
 		},
 		{